jon-harper/E34M1/docs/tour.md

 The drive module attaches the extruder and extruder stepper to the toolhead.

 !!! note
-    Mounting the Drive (extruder and stepper) assembly normally uses seven (7) M3-0.5 x 8mm SHCS.
-You will need to substitute three (3) of these screws for M3-0.5 x 12mm SHCS.
+    Mounting the Drive (extruder and stepper) assembly uses seven (7) M3-0.5 x 8mm SHCS with stock EVA 3.
+Screws that fasten to the Top module should be substituted with M3-0.5 x 12mm SHCS.
+This is usually three (3) or four (4) screws.

 <figure markdown>
 ![drive](img/tour/drive.png){width="300px"}